Surabaya Dock of 3,500 tons: The late 1940s

 During the whole of 1947 the dry dock was again in use by DMS.
 In 1948 some major maintenance and repairs on the dock were started.
 In May 1949 the repairs on Surabaya Dock of 3,500 tons were complete.

 In March 1955 Surabaya Dock of 3,500 tons sank.
 It was expected to be back in operation c.
 August 1956.
 In January 1956 it was actually recovered, and in December 1956 it was again ready for service.

 By 1958 the Indonesian military had taken control of DMS in Indonesia.
 In September 1959 the dry dock company in Indonesia was officially nationalized by the Indonesian government, with start date 3 December 1957.

-The end

-After nationalization DMS became PT.
-Dok & Perkapalan Surabaya (DPS) (In English: PT.
-Dock and Shipping Surabaya (Persero)).
-Surabaya Dock of 3,500 tons might have continued in use for decades.